frodeaa/abook-spider/README.md

 Execute the spider with

 <pre>
-$ scrapy runspider -a category=fantasy audiobookbay.py
+$ scrapy runspider -a limit=2 -a category=fantasy audiobookbay.py
 </pre>